 Please help me.

-- Go on a picnic.
+7) Go on a picnic.
 Create a family activity around food.
-Take their favorite sandwiches and some fruit etc, and of course that favourite teddy bear and go out on a picnic.
+Take their favourite sandwiches and some fruit etc, and of course that favourite teddy bear and go out on a picnic.
 Your child will learn lots of new skills and see that eating can be fun too.

-Of course, I am not a qualified doctor or health visitor, and if you are anyway worried about your child or they seem unwell then please take them to see your GP who will be able to check they are OK and put your mind at rest.
+Of course, I am not a qualified doctor or health visitor.
+If you are trying to beat fussy eating or are in any way worried about your child; or they seem unwell then please take them to see your GP who will be able to check they are OK and put your mind at rest.

-I hope this helps and please feel free to add any comments below which you think may help others too.
+I hope this helps you beat fussy eating and please feel free to add any comments below which you think may help others too.